pytorch/serve/docs/getting_started.md

 ## Debugging Handler Code

-If you want to debug your handler code, you can run TorchServe with just the backend.
+If you want to debug your handler code, you can run TorchServe with just the backend and hence use any python debugger.
 You can refer to an example defined [here](../examples/image_classifier/resnet_18/README.md#debug-torchserve-backend)

 ### Contributing